-For any activity where potentially hazardous materials and/or potentially dangerous equipment will be used, the Environment, Health and Safety Office (EHS) must ensure that your activities consider the appropriate requirements.
+For any activity where potentially hazardous materials and/or potentially dangerous equipment will be used, the Environment, Health and Safety Office (EHS) is available to assist in determining your field research safety needs.

 Conducting fieldwork abroad

 A successful field project requires extensive planning.
 Projects that use potentially hazardous materials warrant additional attention to protect the health and safety of research personnel and the environment.
-EHS has developed the Field Health and Safety Plan Template and Field Work & Research Safety Guidance to assist you in planning your next field projects.
+EHS has developed the Field Research Safety & Emergency Preparedness Plan and Field Research Safety Guidance to assist you in planning your next field projects.

 Learn more about traveling abroad.